 For the May 1970 Commencement ceremony, RISD dropped several of its customary practices.
 This decision sparked an entirely new RISD tradition: the Design Diploma.

 Earlier that month, more than 300 colleges and universities across the country suspended classes as students went on strike, protesting the expansion of the Vietnam War into Cambodia and the death of four students at Kent State University.
 However, RISD remained open during its prolonged student strike.
-RISD gave students a choice - take an incomplete for the semester, accept a pass/fail grade for work completed to that point or complete their courses for the term.
+RISD gave students a choice - take an incomplete for the semester, accept a pass/fail grade for work completed to that point, or complete their courses for the term.

-- Andrew Martinez, RISD Archivist
+- Andrew Martinez, RISD Archivist.
+Revised by Zoe Johnson, AY26 Term Archivist

 The design diplomas gathered from the RISD Archives and presented in this collection offer a peek into our students' meaningful (and sometimes whimsical) point of view over the years.